-Written by Words: James Taylor Photos: Benjamin Lund Nielsen
+Words: James Taylor Photos: Benjamin Lund Nielsen

 Arriving in Copenhagen, you’d be forgiven in thinking there is nowhere else to visit in Denmark.
 However, three hours west sits a city often forgotten about.
 Aarhus, the second largest city in Denmark, is home to a cultural revolution.

 Chosen as the European City of Culture for 2017, FERMENT magazine was invited on a tour of the highlights of Aarhus – from Michelin star eateries and laid back bodegas to lush landscapes of farmland and forest, both dramatically embracing the Ocean.

 Aarhus’ relatively inaccessible nature actually serves as one of its greatest attractions.
 From Copenhagen, unless taking the ferry, you must cross the incredible Storebælt.
 Translating as ‘Great Belt’ it could not be more suitable a name.
 Spanning nearly seven kilometres the traveller is treated to massive expanses of water – a truly incredible example of civil engineering.
 The town of Aarhus itself is much like any other European City, a plethora of bars and coffee shops with a sprinkling of cafés selling the Danish speciality ‘Smørrebrød’ – a visually pleasing, open-faced sandwich.
 A more interesting feature, perhaps, is the cultural and societal smorgasbord (yes, that’s Swedish not Danish).
 A great viewpoint from the top of the sleek Comwell Hotel building allows you to truly see this charm in action.
 Towering factory chimney stacks fight for space on the skyline with beautiful, copper tinted church spires whilst lush forests fend off the lazy approaches of the North Sea.